lerina/walk-the-dog/walk-the-dog/README.md

 that we have here can be improved.
 The only difference between the two functions is the frame count.

+---

-So, we have a few things to do:
+> So, we have a few things to do:

 1. Refactor the duplicated code.
+2. Fix the Law of Demeter violation.
+3. Move RHB on every update .
+4.Ensure that the frame count resets to 0 when transitioning between states.
+5. Start Running on transition.
+6. Start Running on the right arrow.
+7. Delete the original code.

+---

+#### Refactor the duplicated code.
 The code that updates `context.frame` suffers from a code smell called Feature Envy ( https://bit.ly/3ytptHA ) because the update function is operating over and over again on context.